Alizmn/twitter-express-backend/README.md

 -bin
 -db
   -config
-  -schema           <--- the database scheme and tables -seeds            <--- initial values for database index.js          <--- it would run the database server reset.js          <--- it would reset the database
+  -schema           <--- the database schema and tables -seeds            <--- initial values for database index.js          <--- it would run the database server reset.js          <--- it would reset the database